mm-adt/mm-adt.github.io/index.md

 [Facebook RocksDB](https://rocksdb.org/): An embedded key/value storage system.
 [MongoDB](https://www.mongodb.com/): A document-oriented database for storing and querying JSON.

 Through the mm-ADT virtual machine, disparate technologies in the data processing stack are able to integrate in a plug-and-play manner.
-The intended long term technological consequence is that engineers will be able to further specialize across the stack as colleagues will concurrently be handling advances in language design and compilers, distributed processing, cluster-oriented file storage and indexing, and their particulars. mm-ADT is a viable means of achieving a universally versatile data platform that can be conveniently tailored to meet a collection of data processing challenges.
+The intended long term technological consequence is that engineers will be able to further specialize across the stack as their colleagues concurrently handle respective advances in language design and compilers, distributed processing, cluster-oriented file storage and indexing, etc. Through open source project integration, mm-ADT makes possible a universally versatile data computing platform.

 ## Infrastructure
 [](#infrastructure)